 The backs of c-d-vs are minor works of art in their own right.
 They show name, address and services offered by the studio and can be invaluable if there was a photographer in your family tree, if you need to date an old family photo or if you just appreciate graphic design.
 All the names recorded in the main lists relate to c-d-v photos in my collection.
 Some images of trade cards and named sitters are already available to view, just follow the links at the top of the home page.

-I hope to add more of these images, backs and fronts, in the course of time and hope you will venture into the world of our 19th century ancestors, when the photographer said ‘Watch the birdie’.
+I will add more of these images, backs and fronts, in the course of time and hope you enjoy venturing into the world of our 19th century ancestors.